alcarruth/als-austin-map/README.md

 $ ./build
 ```

-This will build the project files and install them in the dist subdirectory.
+This will build the project files and install them in the `dist` subdirectory.
+Now fire up a server (beyond the scope of this front-end project) and point
+your browser to `dist/index.html`

 ### Project Overview and Usage